This topic describes foreign keys in Spanner and how you can use them to enforce referential integrity in your database solution.

 Orders table.
 For more details about how

-Foreign keys are created and removed from your Cloud Spanner database
+Foreign keys are created and removed from your Spanner database

 using DDL.
 Foreign keys are added to a new table with the

 TABLE statement.
-Similarly, a foreign key can be added to, or removed from,
+Similarly, you can add a foreign key to, or remove from,

 an existing table with the